 Table 2 shows the comparison of ROBIN with the random, Subsample, k-means++ and KKZ approaches.
 These datasets were taken from the UCI machine learning archive (http://archive.ics.uci.edu/ml/).
 These datasets are generally small, with the exception of poker, which has one million points.

 Since we do not know the optimal distortion score for these, we simply compare the distortion values across the methods.
-Random, Subsample and k-means++ were run 50 times.
-For small datasets, subsample sometimes failed (shown as - in the table 2) to cluster the dataset with 5% samples.
+Random, Subsample and kmeans++ were run 50 times.
 For these datasets, the performance of ROBIN is as good as the best result obtained by subsample, KKZ, and k-means++.
 On the small datasets, Subsample does better, but for the large poker dataset, ROBIN is the best.